|

 A: In our opinion, yes.
 CYCLONE produces a very high frequency sound that penetrates the seat and can easily be heard from several yards/meters away.
 The siren blast is not as loud as an average car alarm (making CYCLONE significantly less irritating to your neighbors), but loud enough to alert others to a theft attempt.
-And to further reduce noise pollution, the 866F has a "soft chirp" feature which drops the volume of confirmation chirps several dB from the full siren blast.
+And to further reduce noise pollution, the 866F has a "soft chirp" feature which makes confirmation chirps several dB quieter than the full siren blast.

 A: Because you get what you pay for.

-Cyclone is not made in China, and for good reason: most companies move manufacturing to China to lower their cost, not to improve their product quality or obtain advanced technology.
-Cyclone is a true Japanese product, designed and supported by our company based in central Japan -- the hub of Japan's aftermarket vehicle security industry.
-Our Japanese staff are onsite at the factory to enforce our zero defect policy.
-With most every competing motorcycle alarm not only made in China but also designed in China, Cyclone stands alone in terms of premium quality, features and technology.
-Cyclone was designed in Japan originally for the Japanese market.
-Seeing the sales viability of Cyclone outside Japan, KIRAMEK now distributes Cyclone worldwide.
+Cyclone is a true Japanese product, designed and supported by our company based in Aichi Prefecture Japan -- the home of Japan's automotive industry.
+In addition, our Japanese staff are often onsite at our factory to enforce our zero defect policy.
+Most alarms that compete with Cyclone were originally designed in China with the "lowest possible price" in mind rather than prioritizing "the best features and quality."
+Cyclone was designed in Japan originally for the demanding Japanese market.
+But after seeing the sales viability of Cyclone outside Japan, we opened sales worldwide in 2006.

 We encourage buyers to be diligent in comparing what you get for a given price when examining security systems.
 We receive numerous inquiries each and every day from customers wondering why our products "appear" to cost more than competing systems.
 But that cost difference is only superficial.
 We respond to each and every email, explaining the differences in detail.
 The fact is that the technology used in Cyclone is the most advanced on the market, and new technology costs more than off-the-shelf components that have been on the market for decades.
 Ensuring zero defects at the factory also adds to the cost of the product.
 KIRAMEK does not make excessive profit from Cyclone.
 Rather, we establish pricing in accordance with quality and technology.